Penetration testing 101

-A penetration test, often referred to as a "pen test", is an authorized assessment conducted by highly specialized third-party security experts to discover and report on vulnerabilities and attack paths in your networks, systems, and applications.
-Pen testers use hacker tools but for good cause.
+A penetration test is an authorized assessment conducted by highly specialized third-party security experts to discover and report on vulnerabilities and attack paths in your networks, systems, and applications.
+Penetration testers use hacker tools but for good cause.

-A company will need to remediate the high-risk findings as soon as reported by pen Testers to reduce the attack surface before the hackers exploit them.
+A company will need to remediate the high-risk findings as soon as reported by penetration testers to reduce the attack surface before the hackers exploit them.

 Penetration testing is required to meet auditors' requirements by most security certifications like ISO 27001 or attestations like SOC2 and to comply with cybersecurity and privacy-related laws of the land like HIPAA or industry-specific regulations like PCI.

 Why do you need a penetration test?

 Your company's internet-facing assets are getting hit with thousands of malicious connection requests as you read this blog post.
 Don't believe me?
 Ask your WAF provider to show you a recent report of blocked IPs trying to scan your website.